Guide to Campus Living - Room Policies/Quiet Hours

 - Only use decorations that are noncombustible or have a label that states that they are “flameproof,” “flame-resistant,” or “flame-retardant.”
 Keep the label to document acceptability.

-- Electric lights string lights are acceptable ONLY if they are labeled with Underwriters Laboratory or Factory Mutual approval.
+- Electric string lights are acceptable ONLY if they are labeled with Underwriters Laboratory (UL) or Factory Mutual approval.
 Tags with this information are required to be on each string of lights.
-Strings that are frayed or have bare wires, cracked sockets, loose connections and damaged insulation are not permitted.
+Strings that are frayed or have bare wires, cracked sockets, loose connections or damaged insulation are not permitted.
 String lights may not be wrapped around any furniture or other cloth items such as curtains or wall hangings.
 They may not be attached with nails or staples.
-In addition, no more than four sets of lights may be strung together in one connection.
+In addition no more than four sets of lights may be strung together in one connection.

 - Do not place decorations near electrical equipment or other heat sources.
 Do not hang any decorations from sprinkler heads.